pilgr/Paper/README.md

 ```

 ### Handle data structure changes
+You can add or remove fields to the class.
+Then on next read attempt of a new class:
-Class fields which has been removed will be ignored on restore and new fields will have their default values.
+* Newly added fields will have their default values.
+* Removed field will be ignored.

+*Note:* field type changes are not supported.

 For example, if you have following data class saved in Paper storage:

 ```java
 class Volcano {